 Panasonic G85 versus Canon SL2

 The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were revealed to the public, respectively, in September 2016 and June 2017.
 The G85 is a mirrorless interchangeable lens camera, while the SL2 is a DSLR.
-The cameras are based on a Four Thirds (G85) and an APS-C sensor.
+The cameras are based on a Four Thirds (G85) and an APS-C (SL2) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic G85 and the Canon SL2 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G85 – represents the basis or 100 percent across all the size and weight measures).